 As a Catholic school we have a duty to ensure that students have the opportunity to take part in Mass on Holy Days of Obligation, to celebrate important events in the life of the school and to give students the opportunity to take part in liturgies which celebrate important aspects of the Church Calendar and which help to promote the school’s Catholic identity, for instance Advent Services, Ash Wednesday Services, Penitential Services, Holy Week Liturgies, Class Masses and class collective worship.

 Students are enabled to engage actively in worship and sharing the Word of God.
 This reinforces the importance and relevance of these within their own lives and gives them the chance to serve and minister to their peers and to staff as well.
 Children are also encouraged to use their gifts and talents to help the whole community of St. Joseph’s to access liturgy through different media e.g. music, dance, art, drama, ICT and so on – we all learn in a variety of ways and so need to experience liturgy being presented to us in different ways.
 This is evident within our Come and See assemblies and Masses.

-Our Parish Priest, Father John Kyne, assisted by Father Paul, visits the children in school on a weekly basis to celebrate Mass.
+Our Priests of the Parish, Cannon John Kyne, assisted by Father Marc and Father Shalbin, visit the children in school on a weekly basis to celebrate Mass.